anasdev0ps/k8s-revision/kubernetes-mastery-lab.md

 | **I. Wrap** | 24 | Best-practices + interview prep |

 Each module below has: **Analogy · Concept · Hands-on · Errors to break+fix · Best practice · Done-check.**
+> On completion of each module, produce its notes file and push it per **Section 0.11** (Roman Urdu + easy-English interview section).
+A module isn't "done" until its notes are written, pushed, and logged.

 > ### ⚠️ STRICT ORDER — do modules in sequence, no jumping ahead
 > The order is deliberately built so each module only uses concepts already taught. **Do NOT teach a later module before the earlier ones are done and approved.** Every module assumes the previous ones are complete (verify via `PROGRESS.md`).